 Note: Zotero only provides 300MB of online storage.
 If you want to use Zotero as a cloud-based storage system for your files, you can upgrade to more storage for a fee.
 Deleting attachments and snapshots of web pages will greatly reduce the amount of storage you're currently using.

 You can integrate Zotero with Microsoft Word using the Zotero plug-in.
 The plug-in is installed automatically when you install Zotero, but if needed, can be re-installed from the Preferences menu in Zotero.
 Once installed, you can cite any reference in your Zotero library using the Zotero tab on your Word toolbar (Mac users: depending on your version of Word, this may appear as a floating toolbar near your Word window).
-Place the cursor where you wish to add a citation, then click Add/Edit citation in the toolbar.
-A search box will appear, and once you start typing the title or author of the paper you wish to cite, options will appear from your Zotero library.
+Place the cursor where you wish to add a citation, then click Add/Edit Citation in the toolbar.
+A search box will appear, and once you start typing the title or author of the paper you wish to cite, citation options will appear from your Zotero library.

-When you have finished your paper, including all in-text citations, you can place your cursor where you would like to position your bibliography, then click Insert Bibliography in the toolbar.
+When you have finished your paper, including all in-text citations or footnotes, you can place your cursor where you would like to position your bibliography, then click Insert Bibliography in the Zotero toolbar.
 Your bibliography will contain all the sources you've cited in your paper.

 Alternatively, you can create quick bibliographies by selecting one or more sources (holding the control or command button while clicking willl select multiple items) in your Zotero library and right-click them.
 Select "Create Bibliography from Item" to produce a bibliography in the format and style of your choice.